“YOUR BLOOD MAKES YOU A GREENSEER”

 “I asked the same question,” Maester Luwin said.
 “Clearly, there was more to this than the seeming.”

-A Myrish lens is basically a telescope, an extension of the eye, which enables one to see things far away; this one arrives in a wooden box.
+A Myrish lens is basically a single-tubed binoculars, an extension of the eye, which enables one to see things far away; this one arrives in a wooden box.
 It’s easy to interpret this in terms of greenseeing: greenseers see through the eyes of weirwoods, they see things far from their actual location.
-Besides the analogy to seeing through a weirwoods eyes, ravens also fly high and see the world from above, and are utilized by Bloodraven and the CotF to gather information.
-The Myrish lens is also a rare, fragile and presumably expensive gadget – as rare and fragile as the green or red-eyed children of the forest with the gift, or the one in a thousand skinchangers who can become greenseers?
+The Myrish lens is also a rare, fragile and an expensive gadget, available only to those who can afford it – as fragile as the green or red-eyed children of the forest with the gift, or as rare as the one in a thousand skinchangers who can become greenseers?

 Catelyn could feel dread stirring inside her once again.
 “What is it that they would have us see more clearly?”